Menu

 Images - Scaling

 The file test.org shows how to scale images.
-I found that scaling relative to the paperheight works best for slides, both for 16:9 and 4:3 aspect ratios.
-However, for LaTeX article documents I usually scale relative to paperwidth
+I found that scaling relative to the LaTeX paperheight works best for slides, both for 16:9 and 4:3 aspect ratios.
+However, for LaTeX article documents I usually scale relative to paperwidth, as article has portrait aspect ratio.

 Images - Multiple on a page

-Beamer allows for fine grained control of how to use the slide real estate of individual slides.
-However, for my first use case I did not need to use that feature
+Beamer allows for fine grained control of how to use the slide real estate of individual slides, e.g. when placing multiple images on a slide.
+However, I have not yet needed that functionality.

 Scalable Vector Graphics (SVG) Text Issues